-The Capital District Library Council invites applications for the second round of Regional Collections grants through June 8, 2018.
-All CDLC member institutions, including individual public and school libraries, are eligible to apply.
+The Capital District Library Council has closed the second round of Regional Collections grants through.
+All CDLC member institutions, including individual public and school libraries, were eligible to apply.

-Formerly known as Retrospective Conversion, Metadata, and Digitization (RBDB) grants, CDLC members may apply for a grant for a retrospective conversion or metadata project; a digital collection grant to contribute content to New York Heritage, or a digital newspaper grant to contribute content to NYS Historic Newspapers.
+Formerly known as Retrospective Conversion, Metadata, and Digitization (RBDB) grants, CDLC members applied for grants for a retrospective conversion or metadata project; a digital collection grant to contribute content to New York Heritage, or a digital newspaper grant to contribute content to NYS Historic Newspapers.

 Projects considered for funding should improve access to collections and content or raise the visibility of regional collections.

-Applications are welcome from recipients of current Regional Collections Grants.
-Please note that unless an extension is requested and approved, all projects must be completed by June 30, 2019, or award money will be forfeited.
+Applications were welcome from recipients of an earlier round of Regional Collections Grants.
+All projects must be completed by June 30, 2019, or award money will be forfeited.

 Past winners and projects are listed here.